top of page

 What are the possible disadvantages and risks of taking part?

-Some parents/carers may find talking about their child’s PMLD distressing.
-Some children may not want to engage with the intervention.
-If at any time a child appears distressed, the session would be stopped.
-If a child shows continued signs of distress, they would be withdrawn from the study.
+Some parents/carers may find answering questions about their child/young person’s PMLD distressing, but you do not have to answer any questions that you do not want to.
+Some children/young people may not want to engage with the intervention.
+If at any time a child/young person appears distressed, the session would be stopped.
+If a child/young person shows continued signs of distress, they would be withdrawn from the study.
 You can discuss any issues or concerns with the research team at any time.

 Who is organising and funding the research?